Sydney FC (women): Stadiums

 Sydney FC currently plays its home games at WIN Stadium, Jubilee Oval, ANZ Stadium, and Allianz Stadium (formerly Sydney Football Stadium).
 Located in Wollongong, New South Wales, WIN Stadium features a seating capacity of 23,750 and a grass field.
 Jubilee Oval is located in Carlton, New South Wales, a suburb of Sydney.
 It features a 24,000 seating capacity and grass pitch.
 The primary tenants for both fields are the St. George Illawarra Dragons rugby league team.
 ANZ Stadium has a capacity of 82,500, and is only a secondary home for bigger matches, such as the Sydney Derby against Western Sydney Wanderers.
 Allianz Stadium is located in Moore Park, Sydney and features a seating capacity of 41,159 and grass pitch.
 The Matildas, Socceroos and the Wallabies occasionally play at the stadium, while the Sydney Roosters, NSW Waratahs and Sydney FC men's team are the grounds major tenants.

 During the inaugural season of the W-League, Sydney FC played their home matches at Campbelltown Stadium, a rugby league stadium in Leumeah, New South Wales, Australia.
 The stadium is owned by Campbelltown City Council and features a nominal capacity of 20,000.
 It is the full-time home ground for the Western Suburbs Magpies District Rugby league Football Club and is one of three home grounds for the Wests Tigers Rugby league Football Club.
 The men's Sydney FC team played some pre-season and A-League matches at the stadium in 2008 as well.

 During the 2009 season, the club played their home games at Sydney Football Stadium.
 The following season, they played home games at Campbelltown Stadium, WIN Stadium, and Seymour Shaw Park.
 During the 2011–12 season, they played at Leichhardt Oval and Campbelltown Stadium.
 During the 2012–13 season, they played at Leichhardt Oval, Sydney Football Stadium, and Cromer Park.
-During the 2013–2014 season, they played at Jubilee Oval, WIN Stadium, the SFS and at the Sydney United Sports Centre.
+During the 2013–2014 season, they played at Jubilee Oval, WIN Stadium, Sydney Football Stadium and at the Sydney United Sports Centre.

-During the 2014/15 season, they played their home games at Lambert Park, Jubilee Oval and WIN Stadium.
+During the 2014–15 season, they played their home games at Lambert Park, Jubilee Oval and WIN Stadium.